hippiex/hippiex.github.io/_posts/2013-09-01-mysql-slow-subquery.markdown

 title:  "MySQL Slow Subquery using IN Syntax"
 date:   2009-06-01 13:00:00
 categories: mysql
+author: "Jeff R."
+summary: "Fix for extremely slow queries in MySQL using  WHERE IN ()."
+published: true
 ---

 I finally found the correct information today to figure out why some kinds of subqueries take forever to return a result in MySQL.
 If you are using a subquery with a MySQL `IN()` like this: